 “Sad tale, sad tale” Pingu muttered as he squeezed back under the gate.
 “Mother’s been shot.
 Den on the edge of a shooting wood apparently, not safe to go back till the end of the shooting season.
 Doesn’t know what to do – just a lad – names Wilf by the way.”

-“What we need” Dobby declared, is a “Pax Ruthviana”.
+“What we need” Snuffy declared, is a “Pax Ruthviana”.

-“Roman idea dontcherknow” Dobby explained “the ones that wore sheets and sandals.
+“Roman idea dontcherknow” Snuffy explained “the ones that wore sheets and sandals.
 Wonderful army, wonderful tacticians…”

 He looked up at a circle of blank faces and sighed.